 The network is P2P-friendly, for instance (we torrented successfully on three test locations).
 Support for the speedy WireGuard protocol optimizes performance, and there's a kill switch to protect you if the VPN drops.

 Multi-Hop VPN enables connecting to the VPN from one location (Phoenix, say, but you can choose anything from the location list) and exiting from another (maybe London), making it even more difficult for others to track your activities.
-Mozilla implemented this a while ago on desktop apps, but it's recently arrived on Android and iOS, too.
+Mozilla implemented this a while ago on desktop apps, but it's now available on Android and iOS, too.

 Split tunneling support (confusingly called App Permissions here) allows you to decide which apps are protected by the VPN, and which use your regular internet connection.

 There's no live chat support, but Mozilla does have a decent number of support articles.
 You can also send questions to the support team from the website if you're in serious trouble.

 We spotted one potential annoyance.
 Although Mozilla VPN says it works with up to five devices, that means specific, registered devices.
-If you use the service on two mobiles, two laptops and a tablet, for instance, you can't use it on a new device until you've removed support for one of the others.
+If you use the service on two mobiles, two laptops and a tablet, for instance, you can't use it on a new device until you've signed out of one of the others.

 A handful of companies do something similar (KeepSolid VPN Unlimited is one), but most providers limit you by the number of simultaneous connections only.
 You can still only connect a set number of devices at one time, but the VPN doesn't care which ones they are, and there's none of the hassle of registering or removing a specific device.

 - How does Mozilla VPN shape up with the best Firefox VPN extensions